 Where is the School’s Location ?
-If you are planning on commuting to class from your Veblen SD residence, then the location of the campus will be of prime importance.
-Of course if you choose an online medical billing and coding program, then the location of the school will not be important.
-One thing to keep in mind is that if you attend classes at a junior or community college, most charge a higher tuition for pupils that reside outside of their districts.
-So you may want to first consider those schools that are within your local area.
+If you are planning on commuting to class from your Watertown SD residence, then the location of the campus will be of significant importance.
+Of course if you select an medical coding and billing online program, then the location of the school will not be a consideration.
+One thing to keep in mind is that if you attend classes at a junior or community college, most require a higher tuition for students that reside outside of their districts.
+So you might want to first look at those colleges that are within your local area.

-If you live in the greater Veblen SD area and will be attending Online Medical Billing and Coding Classes from home, the following information may be both interesting and informative about your local stomping grounds.
+If you live in the greater Watertown SD area and will be attending Online Medical Billing and Coding Classes from home, the following information may be both interesting and informative about your local stomping grounds.

-Veblen, South Dakota
+Watertown, South Dakota